Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "...Tiggs?"
 Vemik asked. "...No.
 Never mind.
 I’ll ask later.
 And I probably won’t understand the explanation."

-Daar chittered again at that, and Vemik got the idea that he was the sort of...yes, Person, who decided who he liked quickly, and in a big strong way.
+Daar chittered again at that, and Vemik got the idea that he was the sort of... yes, Person, who decided who he liked quickly, and in a big strong way.
 He took a seat right next to Vemik and pressed up close in a strangely affectionate way.

 "You will.
 Don’t worry."